kantega/kson/readme.md

 ```

 Phew!
-But kson was supposed to be safe, what happened?
+But Kson was supposed to be safe, what happened?
 Well.
 It _is_ safe, we did not throw any exceptions or burn
 down any building or the likes.
 And with a small modification we can let the compiler find bugs like this for us.
-Lets try again.
+Let's try again.
 ```java
 public class ParseExample {
   public static void main(String[] args) {